ipfs/kubo/filestore/README.md

 are not available due to transient or easily correctable (such as permission problems) errors.

-Removing `incomplete` or blocks is generally safe as the interior node is basically useless without the children.
-However, there is nothing wrong with the block itself, so if the missing children are still available elsewhere removing `incomplete` blocks is immature and might lead to lose of data.
+Removing `incomplete` blocks is generally safe as the interior node is basically useless without the children.
+However, there is nothing wrong with the block itself, so if the missing children are still available elsewhere removing `incomplete` blocks is immature and might lead to the lose of data.

-Removing `orphan` blocks like blocks runs the risk of data lose if the root node is found elsewhere.
-Also `orphan` blocks may still be useful and only take up a small amount of space.
+Removing `orphan` blocks, like `incomplete` blocks, runs the risk of data lose if the root node is found elsewhere.
+Also `orphan` blocks may still be useful and they only take up a small amount of space.

 ## Pinning and removing blocks manually.